srenna/CandyCounter/README.md

-# candy_counter
+# Candy Counter
-In this project, I trained an object detector to count different types of candy by annotating images images of candy and fine-tune an object detector adapting a Huggingface tutorial.
+The Candy Counter is an object detector to count different types of candy.
+By annotating images of candy in Label Studio and fine-tuning an object detector by adapting a Huggingface tutorial, the tutorial was modified to work with the dataset.